 4. Full Migration & Post-Migration Optimization

 - Complete data transfer with zero downtime.
+After migration, it's essential to check your full migration results carefully.

 - Fine-tune store design, SEO, and payment settings.